ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-16-Aeternum-Part-1.md

 Additionally, only of these **37** contracts could be decrypted using the AES-GCM algorithm.
 These are **37** individual Aeternum Loader C2 channels that have commands exposed.
 From these **37** C2 channels, we could successfully decode **209** plaintext C2 commands sent from 2025-10-26 to 2026-02-12.

-Many of these commands relate to testing or grabbing IPs via the `ping` functionaility, but we also observed attempted the deployment of malware:
+Many of these commands relate to testing or grabbing IPs via the `ping` functionality, but we also saw attempts to deploy malware:

 * `all:url:hXXps://github[.]com/caldop/test/raw/refs/heads/main/Logs.exe`
 * `all:url:hXXps://l.station307[.]com/7JjDE5knnozgYoubgCLxsk/rat1411empty.exe`